psignoret/aad-sso-wordpress/README.md

   <dt>Client ID</dt>
   <dd>
-    The application's client ID.
-(Copy this from the Azure AD application's configuration page.)
+    The Application ID.
+(Copy this from Azure AD application's configuration page.)
   </dd>

   <dt>Client Secret</dt>
   <dd>
-    The client secret key.
+    The secret key.
 (Copy this from the Azure AD application's configuration page.)
   </dd>

   <dt>Reply URL</dt>
   <dd>
     The URL that Azure AD will send the user to after authenticating.
 This is usually the blog's sign-in page, which is the default value.
+Ensure that the reply URL configured in Azure AD matches this value.
   </dd>
 </dl>